adrielepinto/clustering/README.md

 - High LTV probability;
 - High buy propensity;
 - Low return rate;

+2. How many people will be in the group?
+  - Total customers number;

+3. Which are the main characteristics of these customers?

+  - Age;
+  - Location;
+  -
+4.0 What is the percentage revenue contribution coming from Insiders?

+  - Total revenue of the year;
+  - Renenue of the Insiders group;

+5.0 What is the revenue expectation for the next few months?
+  - LTV of the Insider Group;

+6.0 Which are the conditions for the people to be eligible from the program?

+ - Define the periodicity ( 1 month, 3 months);
+ - The people needs to be similary or seemed to other people in the group?
+7.0 Which are the conditions for the people to be removed from the program?

+  - Define the periodicity ( 1 month, 3 months);
+ - The people needs to be similary or seemed to other people in the group?

+8.0 What is the guarantee that the Insiders Problem is better than the rest of the base?

+  - A/B Test;
+  - Hyphotesis Test;
+9.0 What are the action the marketing time can do to enhance the revenue?

+ -  Discount;
+ -  Purchase Preferences
+ -  Company Visit;

 # 4.0 Business Solution:

 ## 4.1 Solution Planning